To find God you must first kiss a frog!

 The princess, however, does not keep her promise.
 When she has her ball back she abandons the frog at the well.
 The next day he knocks on the door of the palace but the princess won’t let him in.
 When the king learns what has happened he instructs his daughter to keep her promise.
 Reluctantly she opens the door for the frog.

-The frog represents all the qualities, proclivities and urges that we prefer to deny we have.
-Commonly these are aspects of our animalistic nature; think of aggression, jealousy, greed, lust and egoism.
-An often reoccurring central theme of all writing on the kundalini-mystery is the victory over animalistic instincts and the rerouting of these energies toward the realization of our divine potential.
+The frog represents all the qualities, traits and urges that we prefer to deny we have.
+Commonly these are aspects of our animal nature; think of aggression, jealousy, greed, lust and egoism.
+An often reoccurring central theme of all writing on the kundalini mystery is the victory over our instincts and the sublimation of these energies toward the realization of our divine potential.

 One of the pitfalls on the spiritual path is to deny or suppress urges which don’t match the ideal image we have of someone who is holy or enlightened.
-These energies of our “lower” or earthly nature, when purified and sublimated, can actually help us realize the higher.
-Better yet: without these primal forces the gates of the Kingdom of God remain closed.
-That is what this story wants to show us.
+These energies of our “lower” or nature, when purified and sublimated, can actually help us realize the divine.
+In fact: without these primal forces the gates of the Kingdom of God remain closed.
+That is what this story wants to tell us.

 Frog turns to prince

 She picked him up with two fingers, carried him upstairs, and set him in a corner.
 As she was lying in bed, he came creeping up to her and said, “I am tired, and I want to sleep as well as you do.
 Pick me up or I’ll tell your father.”